Passenger transport statistics

 The majority of inland passenger transport statistics are based on vehicle movements in each of the reporting countries, regardless of the nationality of the vehicle or vessel involved (the ‘territoriality principle’).
 For this reason, the measure of passenger-kilometres (pkm, which represents one passenger travelling a distance of one kilometre) is generally considered as a more reliable measure, as a count of passengers entails a higher risk of double-counting, particularly for international transport.
 The methodology used across the EU Member States is not harmonised for road passenger transport.

-The modal split of inland passenger transport identifies transportation by passenger car, motor coach, bus and trolley bus, and train; it generally concerns movements on the national territory, regardless of the nationality of the vehicle.
-The modal split of passenger transport is defined as the percentage share of each mode and is based on data expressed in passenger-kilometres.
-For the purpose of this article, the aggregate for inland passenger transport excludes domestic air and water transport services (inland waterways and maritime).
+The modal split of inland passenger transport identifies transport by passenger car, by motor coach, bus and trolley bus, and by train; it generally concerns movements on the national territory, regardless of the nationality of the vehicle.
+The modal split of passenger transport is defined as the share of each mode (in percentage) and is based on data expressed in passenger-kilometres.
+For the purpose of this article, the aggregate for inland passenger transport excludes domestic air and water transport services (inland aviation and maritime transport).

-A rail passenger is any person, excluding members of the train crew, who makes a journey by rail.
-Rail passenger data are not available for Malta and Cyprus (or Iceland) as they do not have railways.
-Annual passenger statistics for national and international transport generally only cover larger rail transport enterprises, although some countries use detailed reporting for all railway operators.
+A rail passenger is any person, excluding members of the train crew, who makes a journey by train.
+Rail passenger data are not relevant for Malta and Cyprus (or Iceland) as these countries have no railways.
+Annual passenger statistics for national and international rail transport generally cover only larger rail transport enterprises, although some countries use detailed reporting for all railway operators.